 If you fancy staying for a few days, there’s an awesome free campsite there too.
 We want to head back to see the old zig zag railway bridge too!

 How to get to Newnes from Sydney By Car: It can take up to 3h30m to drive to Newnes By Bus: Unfortunately there’s no public transport options to get to Newnes 🙁

-By Bus: Jump on the train to Cronulla, then a ferry to Bundeena
+How to get to The Royal National Park from Sydney By Car: It’s just a 1 hour drive from Sydney By Bus: Jump on the train to Cronulla, then a ferry to Bundeena

-Although it’s part of The Royal National Park, we felt it was only right to give the Figure 8 Pools hike a section of its own.
+Although it is part of The Royal National Park, we felt it was only right to give the Figure 8 Pools hike a section of its own.
 This fantastic 1 hour hike is so beautiful that when you reach the pools, you won’t even care how they look because the hike is so wonderful.

-By Bus: It’s a 1 hour train ride to Otford, then hike from there
+How to get to Figure 8 Pools from Sydney By Car: It’s a 1 hour drive from Sydney By Bus: It’s a 1 hour train ride to Otford, then hike from there

 Who would have thought there’s so much to do right at the end of The Royal National Park when you arrive at Stanwell Tops.
 You’ll find a beautiful lookout point at Stanwell Tops which reaches over to the famous Sea Cliff Bridge in the distance.

-By Bus: It’s also a 1 hour train ride from Central to Stanwell Park Station
+How to get to Sea Cliff Bridge Lookout By Car: It’s a 1 hour drive from Sydney By Bus: It’s also a 1 hour train ride from Central to Stanwell Park Station

-By Bus: It takes 1h30m to get the train from Sydney – Wollongong.
+How to get to Wollongong from Sydney By Car: It takes 1h30m to drive from Sydney By Bus: It takes 1h30m to get the train from Sydney – Wollongong.